backbone2k/psidoit/README.md

 ## Installation

-If you are using PowerShell 5 or have NuGet installed you can installing PsIdoIt by simply entering
+If you are using PowerShell 5 or have NuGet installed you can install PsIdoIt by simply entering

 ```
 PS> Install-Module PsIdoIt